zainutdinov-dev/NextechHackerNews/README.md

    - Each list item should include the story's title and a link to the article (if available).
 Handle stories that do not have hyperlinks.

 ✅ **Search Functionality:**
-   - Provide a search feature that allows users to search for stories by title or other relevant fields.
+   - Provide a search feature that allows users to search for stories by title.

 ✅ **Pagination:**
    - Implement pagination to ensure that users do not get overloaded with too many stories at once.
-Limit the number of stories shown per page (e.g., 20-50).

 ✅ **Automated Tests:**
    - Write automated tests to ensure the correctness of your Angular application.